maxharlow/tutorials/working-with-geographical-data/README.md

 Then follow the instructions [on its website](https://chocolatey.org/install) to get it installed.

-From PowerShell you can then install Cygwin, Node, and Make:
+From PowerShell you can then install Cygwin, Node, Make, Curl, and Unzip:

     > choco install cygwin nodejs make curl unzip